 What is PPI Interoperability?

 With a vision to provide a seamless mode of transferring funds between variant Prepaid Payment Instruments or digital wallet platforms, RBI issued the guidelines for interoperability.
-Under the new regime the customers can use Inter payment systems in conjunction with other Prepaid Payment systems.
+Under the new regime, the customers can use Inter payment systems in conjunction with other Prepaid wallet license Payment systems.
 It streamlines the process of transactions for PPI issuers and system participants to settle transactions across systems without enrolling in multiple systems.

 Impact of RBI Guidelines on Closed Wallet Companies

 After RBI guidelines get fully deployed, the e-wallets will become a strong competitor of payment banks.
 It will open the doors of success and empowerment for digital wallet platforms to enlarge their domain and explore new business opportunities.
 A chief executive of a reputed closed wallet company validates the poor condition of the e-wallet industry.
 He said that PPI issuers were eagerly waiting for the RBI guidelines for almost a year and now the wait is over, these rules have made the e-wallet realm more lucrative and motivates new companies to join in.